“When everybody thinks alike, everybody is likely to be wrong.”

 He twice reinvested heavily in beaten-down Valeant Pharmaceuticals against prevailing market sentiments.

 Michael Burry is the man behind The Big Short (2015).
-In 2005, Burry bet against the riskiest parts of the subprime mortgage market and profited from them.
-When the housing market collapsed, Burry, meanwhile, his hedge fund Scion Capital ended up producing nearly 500% returns for investors who stayed with him.
+In 2005, Burry bet against the riskiest parts of the subprime mortgage market and profited from them, when the housing market collapsed.
+Meanwhile, Burry and his hedge fund Scion Capital ended up producing nearly 500% returns for investors who stayed with him.

 Dreman is the author of a number on contrarian investing including Contrarian Investment Strategy: The Psychology of Stock Market Success, and Contrarian Investment Strategies: The Next Generation.